longsleep/snappy-odroidc/README.md

 make device
 ```

-The device part is quite straigt forward.
-It contains the linux Kernel in the
+The device part contains the Linux Kernel in the U-Boot compatible format, the
-U-Boot compatible format, the compiled device tree, the Kernel modules and the
+compiled device tree, the Kernel modules and the initial ram disk.
+As there
-initial ram disk.
-As there does not seem to be any reasonable way to build the
+does not seem to be any reasonable way to build the initrd, it is extracted
-initrd, it is extracted from the preinstalled Ubuntu Snappy Core tar and
+from the preinstalled Ubuntu Snappy Core tar and repacked without Kernel and
-repacked without Kernel and  modules.
-We do not add any Kernel modules to the
-ram disk.
+modules.

 ## Build Snappy image for ODROID C1